Kit Bond: Elections

 Facing the expiration of his fourth full term in January 2011, Bond announced on January 8, 2009, that he did not plan to seek a fifth term and would not run for re-election in November 2010.
 Representative Roy Blunt held the seat for the Republicans, defeating Democratic Secretary of State Robin Carnahan.

 Tenure

 Environmental record

-The environmental watchdog group Republicans for Environmental Protection (REP) has given Bond an exceptionally low rating of −2 for the 109th United States Congress, citing anti-environment votes on seven out of seven issues deemed critical by the organization.
-According to the 2006 REP scorecard, Bond supported oil drilling both offshore and in the Arctic National Wildlife Refuge, while opposing a bill for "efficiency and renewable-resource programs to improve energy security, lower costs, and reduce energy-related environmental impacts".
-He has been cited as favoring zero-carbon energy from nuclear power.
+Bond expressed support for zero-carbon energy from nuclear power in a 2008 Senate floor speech.

 Taxes

 Commenting on an IRS spokesman's claim that a person catching a record-breaking home run ball from Mark McGwire could be "responsible for paying any applicable tax on any large gift", which was thought to be close to $140,000 in this circumstance, Bond said: "If the IRS wants to know why they are the most hated federal agency in America, they need look no further than this."

 Torture

-Bond has opposed setting forth interrogation methods used by the Central Intelligence Agency to conform to the U.S. Army Field Manual.
+Bond opposed setting forth interrogation methods used by the Central Intelligence Agency to conform to the U.S. Army Field Manual.
 While drawing criticism for being one of only nine senators to oppose such a bill, Bond said on the floor that he does not favor or approve of torture.

 In a memo to CIA director John Brennan and others, he suggested banning specific techniques that could be considered torture in order to encourage servicemen to invent others on their own.
-He does not approve of making interrogation techniques public information on the basis that it would allow enemy combatants to train and prepare themselves for what they might go through if captured.
+He did not approve of making interrogation techniques public information on the basis that it would allow enemy combatants to train and prepare themselves for what they might go through if captured.
 He drew criticism when, during a debate he made a comment comparing waterboarding to swimming, stating "There are different ways of doing it.
 It's like swimming, freestyle, backstroke", in response to the question "do you think that waterboarding... constitutes torture?"